adamkewley/eink-harmonograph/README.md

 ### Arduino IDE

 This was developed in the standard Arduino IDE (v1.8.8).

-TODO
+Make sure the relevant library (above) is installed and it should (hopefully) just upload to your Arduino

 ### Arduino CLI